Elham-Ahmadzadeh/assignment1/README.md

-we have already complted our group assignment.
+we have already completed our group assignment.